 A place to see takahe, tuatara, giant weta, and kaka in New Zealand’s largest mainland fenced sanctuary, located on Mount Maungatautari. - Cambridge, a nearby quaint town well known for sporting success, it’s also a wonderful place to spend a romantic weekend.
 We hit the highlights of Cambridge.

-Where is Hamilton New Zealand?
+Where is Hamilton?

 Hamilton is 125 km southwest of Auckland (New Zealand’s largest city), 103 km northwest of Rotorua (New Zealand’s geothermal region), and 500 km north of Wellington (New Zealand’s capital city).
 There are four ways to get to Hamilton: self-drive, take a bus, fly, or via train.

-- Driving to Hamilton is easy with state highways 1 and 3 intersecting just south of the city centre.
+- Driving to Hamilton is easy, with state highways 1 and 3 intersecting just south of the city centre.

 - Hamilton is one of the stops along the Northern Explorer scenic route from Auckland to Wellington.

-A few cool things about Hamilton
+A few random but cool things about Hamilton

 - Also born in Hamilton was Helen Clark, a current administrator of the UN Development Programme and former New Zealand Prime Minister.

-- Hamilton has four sister cities: Sacramento California USA, Saitama Japan, and both Wuxi and Chengdu in the Peoples Republic of China.
+- Hamilton has four sister cities: Sacramento, California USA; Saitama, Japan; and both Wuxi and Chengdu in the People’s Republic of China.

 Save on your NZ trip with these resources